+As I mentioned above, some kids engage in normal play involving the sexual parts of their bodies.
 Here are some of the behaviors that are normal for kids:

 - Playing exploratory “doctor” games in which they look at or touch one another’s private parts

-- Touching their genitals
+- Touching their own genitals

-What is problem sexual behavior in kids?
+What is harmful sexual behavior in kids?

 - Behavior continues despite parenting strategies (such as discipline)